Coupons for Coupons.

 Is coupon trading a big mystery to you?
 If so, this post should help to answer any questions you might have about how to get coupons for coupons.

 As I’ve mentioned here before, as well as in my eBook, Money in Your Pocket, coupon trading is one of the best ways to get coupons that you really want.
 Get rid of the coupons you don’t want to get coupons you do want!

 Who to Trade Coupons With

 If you have friends or family members that use coupons, you can always start there.
-If not, I would highly recommend our coupon trading forum.
-We have many active users that trade coupons on a daily basis.
+If not, I would highly recommend signing up to coupon trading forums.
+There are many couponers that trade coupons on a daily basis.
 Simply post your coupon trade list (the coupons you have but don’t need) in the forum and wait for people to message you asking to trade.

 Alternatively, you can search the forum and look at everyone else’s coupon trade lists.
 If they have coupons you would like, send them a message and ask if they would like to trade coupons for coupons with you.

 Of course, you can also trade coupons on the Mrs January Coupon Trading Page.

 Unless you are trading with friends or family that you see frequently, you will most likely be trading by mail.
 That means you would mail your coupons to another person and they mail their coupons to you.